ashish0414/cypress-sql-multiple-server/README.md

 The extension provides multiple sets of commands.
 You can import the ones you need.
 Example `support/index.js` file.

 ```
-import sqlServer from 'cypress-sql-server';
+import sqlServer from 'cypress-sql-multiple-server';
 sqlServer.loadDBCommands();
 ```

 ## cypress.json
 Your cypress.json (or environment specific files in the config directory) should specify the DB redentials in the following format

-    "db": {
+    "server1": {
         "userName": "",
         "password": "",
         "server": "",